Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Introduction

 \item To solve our optimization problem for the HS image denoising, we develop an efficient algorithm based on a Preconditioned Primal-Dual Splitting method (P-PDS)~\cite{Pock2011PPDS}.
 Unlike other popular algorithms used in existing HS image denoising methods, such as an alternating direction method of multipliers~\cite{Boyd2011ADMM} and PDS~\cite{Chambolle2011PDS, Condat2013PDS}, P-PDS can automatically determine the appropriate stepsizes based on the problem structure~\cite{Pock2011PPDS,Naganuma2023PPDS}.

 \end{enumerate} Experimental results show the superiority of the proposed method to existing methods including state-of-the-art ones.
-The comparison of the features of the existing and proposed methods is summarized in Fig.~\ref{tab:ProsCons}.
+The comparison of the features of the existing and proposed methods is summarized in Table.~\ref{tab:ProsCons}.

 The paper is organized as follows.
 In Sec.~\ref{sec:Preliminaries}, we introduce the mathematical tools required for the proposed method.
 Sec.~\ref{sec:proposed_method} provides the proposed HS image denoising method involving $\SSSTTV$.
 The experimental results are reported in Sec.~\ref{sec:experiments}.
 Finally, we give concluding remarks in Sec.~\ref{sec:conclusion}.
 The preliminary version of this paper, without considering stripe noise, mathematical details, comprehensive experimental comparison, or deeper discussion, has appeared in conference proceedings~\cite{Takemoto2023S3TTV}.